sassoftware/viya4-ark/pre_install_report/README.md

 python viya-ark.py pre-install-report -h
 ```

-**Note:** The tool currently expects an nginx ingress controller.
-Other ingress controllers will not be evaluated.
+**Note:** The tool currently expects an NGINX Ingress controller.
+Other Ingress controllers will not be evaluated.

-**Hints and Tips:** The Ingress Host and Port parameter values with Azure, nginx ingress controller and Load Balancer
+**Hints and Tips:** The Ingress Host and Port parameter values with Azure, NGINX ingress controller and Load Balancer
 can be determined with a kubectl command.
-You must specify the namespace where ingress in available as well as the ingress controller name like below:
+You must specify the namespace where Ingress in available as well as the Ingress controller name like below:
 `kubectl -n <nginx-ingress-namespace> get svc <nginx-ingress-controller-name>`
 * The output from the command will look like the example output shown below:
 ```